tonytw1/squirrel-detector/README.md

 ### To the Cloud

-Google Cloud let's us speed this process up by using a cloud instance with an expensive GPU attached (~ $10 per day)
+Google Cloud lets us speed this process up by using a cloud instance with an expensive GPU attached (~ $10 per day)

 ![GPU](gpu.png)